10 November 2020, 18:00 - 19:30

 - Dr Kimberly Fornace, London School of Hygiene and Tropical Medicine: "Zoonotic malaria and deforestation"

-Watch the live event here or visit: https://youtu.be/RylBrMX7DNQ
+Catch up on the event below or visit: https://youtu.be/RylBrMX7DNQ

 Science and Conservation Event Details:

 - This interactive online event was livestreamed to our YouTube channel, which can be found here: zsl.org/IoZYouTube, alongside recordings of all our previous online events.

 - Subscribe to our YouTube channel to make sure you don't miss any future events!

 - Each event will comprise of 3-4 presentations from experts in the topic, similar to our previous event series.

 - Thank you to everyone who submitted a question - we encourage you to watch our events live so you can take part!

 - There was no charge for this event, and no need to register in advance to watch the livestream.

 - This event was facilitated and coordinated by Charlotte Coales, Tendai Pottinger and Eleanor Darbey.